 Instructions

-• Place a mesh sieve over another bowl and tip the tamarind and water paste in.
-Using either your hands or a spatula, press the paste through the mesh until all you have left are the seeds and veins.
+- Place a mesh sieve over another bowl and tip the tamarind and water paste in.
+Using a silicone spatula to press the paste through the mesh until all you have left are some gloopy seeds and veins.

-• Pour the paste into a jar or container to store in the fridge.
+- Pour the paste into a jar or container to store in the fridge.
 It will keep for about a week.
-Tamarind concentrate freezes very well.
+Tamarind water or concentrate freezes very well.